Radioactive Iodine for HyperthyroidismSkip to the navigation

 - Keep your distance from other people, especially children and pregnant women.

 - Do not sit next to someone in a motor vehicle for more than 1 hour.

 - Avoid close contact, kissing, or sexual intercourse.

 - Use separate towels, washcloths, and sheets.
 Wash these and your personal clothing separately for 1 week.

-- Rinse the bathroom sink and tub thoroughly after you use them.
+- Flush the toilet twice after each use.
+Rinse the bathroom sink and tub thoroughly after you use them.

 After you take your treatment, you may have follow-up exams every 4 to 6 weeks until your thyroid hormone levels return to normal.

 Why It Is Done

 Radioactive iodine has the best chance of permanently curing hyperthyroidism.
 Doctors often use it if your hyperthyroidism comes back after you have been treated with antithyroid medicine.
 It can also be used if your hyperthyroidism comes back after you have surgery to remove part of your thyroid gland.

 For most people, one dose of radioactive iodine treatment will cure hyperthyroidism.
 Usually, thyroid hormone levels return to normal in 8 to 12 weeks.
 In rare cases, the person needs a second or third dose of radioactive iodine.